 Warwick castle was built in 1068 – on the site of a burh (a hill fort) from 914 – by none other than William the Conqueror, then later rebuilt, so today it appears as a very good example of a 14th century military fortress.
 It’s been in use throughout – as a stronghold in Medieval times and a country house by various earls of Warwick in later centuries – until 1978 when it was sold to the Tussauds Group.
 As expected then, the castle has eerily life-like wax figures from its 11 centuries of history.

-Cat, my youngest daughter, is a bit weary of these fake doll-people, so she much preferred being outdoors, especially with the birds.
+Cat, my youngest daughter, is a bit weary of these fake doll-people (her words), so she much preferred being outdoors, especially with the birds.
 Much to her delight, England in summer seems to be ripe with travelling falconers.
 In just one week, we saw magnificent birds of prey three times.
 As if that wasn’t enough, I was further persuaded to visit Cotswold Falconry Centre as well.
 What one doesn’t do for the little ones…

 Warwick Castle has two daily bird shows, featuring eagles and vultures.